ros2/ros2_documentation/source/Tutorials/Advanced/Improved-Dynamic-Discovery.rst

   This allows connecting to nodes on specific machines (as long as their discovery range is not set to ``OFF``).

 The combination of these two environment variables for local and remote nodes will enable and control the ROS 2 communication discovery range.
-The following tables complete the all possible combination for those two variables and how the discovery range behaves.
+The following tables highlight the discovery range behavior for possible combination.

 A ``X`` indicates that nodes A and B will not discover each other and communicate.
 A ``O`` indicates that nodes A and B will discover each other and communicate.